 Best Tide Watches, Surf Tracking, And Smart Watches

 Having a good surf watch is sometimes a necessity.
-There are times when you simply have to be out of the water at a certain time, whether for work or school, a meeting, or to meet up with your friends.
-There are many types of surf watches, from the ultra basic to the insanely technological.
-It all depends on what you want and what you can afford.
+There are times when you simply have to be out of the water at a certain time, and if you don’t want to be asking people if they have a watch, you can start bringing your own.

 We’ve collected some of the best surf watches in all categories so you can get a better feel for what each one provides.
 It’s hard to choose a “best” in each category because these watches have different functionalities, and of course style is very subjective.
 From modern to retro, however, you’ll find something to suit you.